miklevin/MikeLev.in/_posts/2024-12-27-linkgraphectomy.md

     [8] https://d3js.org/d3-time
     [9] https://stackoverflow.com/questions/13201749/draw-simple-timeline-with-d3

+## The D3.js Journey

 Yeah, so a story like this often comes back to D3.js, and my story will eventually go there, because there's nothing like the control of cobbling it together yourself using libraries that work at just the right abstraction level to spare you all the grizzly innards, but let you express data like poetry.
 Most things repackage D3.js, I believe even the package I love so much lately.

+### Scaling to Massive Graphs

 But the fact is I can take some shortcuts to visualize link-graphs of immense size!
 We're talking hundreds of thousands of nodes (pages) and millions of edges (links).
 And ***THAT'S*** what today's work is about.
 Updating my code that takes those shortcuts to do that.

+### The DIY Approach

 I work for the company I do in great part because tricks like this are no big for me.
 I write my own crawlers frequently.
 Writing a crawler is not some